My Principles So Far

 Family/Friends

-To make other people significant, trust them by asking them to do small favors for you.
+To make others significant, trust them: ask them to do small favors for you.

-Friends come and go, but they’re always worth the experience, and good ones are always worth preserving.
+Friends are volatile, but are always worth the experience, and good friends are always worth preserving.

-Expecting injustice increases its chances, and good preparedness stops when behavior and expectations become unreasonable.
+Expecting injustice increases its chances, and good preparedness stops when it obstructs pro-social behavior and expectations.

-Children are simply fragile, highly inexperienced, highly curious adults.
+Children are merely fragile, highly inexperienced, highly curious adults.

-Don’t let people do things that cross your boundaries, and empower others to do the same.
+Don’t let others cross your boundaries, and empower everyone to do the same.

 Society

-Everyone should do what is right, which will love others.
-Everyone should be free to do what they want, until it hurts others.
+Everyone should do what is right, which is loving others.
+Everyone should be free to act, until it hurts others.
+Most people want freedom, but don’t care who they hurt.

 In a conflict between the elite and the unwashed masses, choose the unwashed.

-People lie about something proportionally to how much it may affect them.
-Institutions lie about something proportionally to how political it is.
+People lie proportionally to how much something may affect them.
+Thus, truth is hard to find in proportion to its political effect.

 Make few rules, enforce them well.
-If they’re hard to enforce, consolidate your list of rules.
+If they’re hard to enforce, remove rules.

-About 3-10% of people destroy everything for everyone else, depending on how much grace that culture permits it.
+About 3-10% of people destroy everything for everyone else.

-The faster a trend is adopted, the quicker it’s abused, and the quicker it phases out.
+The faster a trend grows, the quicker it’s abused, the quicker it phases out.

 Don’t count your thieves before they’ve snatched.